Kabir Suman: Basic song albums with his own created songs from 2001

 2004 saw a long-awaiting incident, when Kabir Suman and Anjan Datta recorded an album collaboratively.
 It was named 'Onek Din Por', which contained 10 songs, 5 each were written by each artist.
 Suman's songs were accompanied by guitar and harmonica, where Anjan's songs were accompanied by lead guitar, bass guitar and harmonica by other musicians.
 Anjan himself played acoustic guitar, and Suman accompanied him by harmonica in a song.
-This was a milestone in Bengali Music Industry where two renowned singer-songwriters recorded an album jointly.
+This was a milestone in Bengali Music Industry where two singer-songwriters recorded an album jointly.
 The effort was mainly from Kabir Suman, as his 12th album.
 It was also his first album which was published as both cassette and CD, and his first album recorded digitally.

 Kabir Suman returned to his solo Bengali album in 2005 after a three-year long gap.
 This time he published his 13th album 'Dekhchhi Toke'.
 It contained only 8 songs, which was his first album with least contained song.
 This album was remarkable because, it was his first album where he not only recorded the entire music instrumental parts, but also mixed and finally mastered.
 It was the first Bengali album which contained songs that were written, composed, sung, instruments played, recorded, mixed and mastered by a single person.
 4 songs were accompanied by electronic keyboard, and 4 songs by electric guitar.
 However its recording quality was a bit unclear and hazy.